bibanon/bibanon/Home.md

 *Welcome to the Bibliotheca Anonoma.*

-## The Internet as an Extension of Real Life
+## The Internet as an Extension of Physical Reality

 Today we live in an era where the internet has become more than a tool of humanity; it is an alternate reality where most of humanity's interaction and livelihoods take place, and thus influence the physical world.